Daunting recovery underway in tornado-devastated Mississippi

 ROLLING FORK, Miss.
-(AP) — Help began pouring into one of the poorest regions of the U.S. after a deadly tornado wrought a path of destruction in the Mississippi Delta, even as furious new storms Sunday struck Georgia, where two tigers briefly escaped their badly damaged safari park.
+(AP) — Help began pouring into one of the poorest regions of the U.S. after a deadly tornado tore a path of destruction across a long swath of Mississippi, even as furious new storms Sunday struck across the Deep South.

-At least 25 people were killed and dozens of others were injured in Mississippi as the massive storm ripped through several towns on its hour-long path late Friday.
-One man was killed in Alabama after his trailer home flipped over several times.
+At least 25 people were killed and dozens of others were injured in Mississippi as the massive storm ripped through several towns late Friday.
+A man was also killed in Alabama after his trailer home flipped over several times.

-Search and recovery crews resumed the daunting task of digging through the debris of flattened and battered homes, commercial buildings and municipal offices after hundreds of people were displaced.
+Search and recovery crews resumed the daunting task of digging through flattened and battered homes, commercial buildings and municipal offices after hundreds of people were displaced.

-Jarrod Kunze drove to the hard-hit town of Rolling Fork, Mississippi, from his home in Alabama after hearing about the storm, ready to volunteer “in whatever capacity I’m needed.”
+Jarrod Kunze drove to the hard-hit Mississippi town of Rolling Fork from his home in Alabama, ready to volunteer “in whatever capacity I’m needed.”

-“The town is devastated,” Kunze said.
-“Everything I can see is in some state of destruction.”
+“Everything I can see is in some state of destruction,” he said.

-Kunze was among several volunteers working Sunday morning at a staging area, where cases of bottled water and other supplies were being prepared for distribution.
+Kunze was among volunteers working Sunday at a staging area, where bottled water and other supplies were being readied for distribution.

-“Sharkey County, Mississippi, is one of the poorest counties in the state of Mississippi, but we’re still resilient,” Rolling Fork Mayor Eldridge Walker said Sunday.
-“I feel confident that we’re going to come back and build this community back bigger and better for our families and that’s what we’re hoping and that’s what we’re looking to do.”
+The storm hit so quickly that the sheriff’s department barely had time to set off warning sirens in the community of 2,000 residents, said Rolling Fork Mayor Eldridge Walker.

+“And by the time they initiated the siren, the storm had hit and it tore down the siren that’s located right over here,” Walker said, referring to an area just blocks from downtown.

-President Joe Biden issued an emergency declaration for Mississippi early Sunday, making federal funding available to the areas hardest hit.
+President Joe Biden issued an emergency declaration for Mississippi early Sunday, making federal funding available to hardest hit areas.

+“Help is on the way,” Mississippi Gov. Tate Reeves told a news conference with local, state and federal leaders.

+Deanne Criswell, administrator of the Federal Emergency Management Agency said: “We know that this is going to be a long-term recovery event.”

-A tornado reportedly touched down early Sunday in Troup County, Georgia, near the Alabama border, according to the Georgia Mutual Aid Group.
-Affected areas included the county seat of LaGrange, about 67 miles (about 108 kilometers) southwest of Atlanta.
+A tornado touched down early Sunday in Troup County, Georgia, near the Alabama border, according to the Georgia Mutual Aid Group.
+Affected areas included the county seat of LaGrange, about 67 miles (108 kilometers) southwest of Atlanta

-“Many buildings damaged, people trapped,” the agency said on Facebook.
-In nearby West Point, roads, including Interstate Highway 85, were blocked by debris.
-“If you do not have to get on the roads this morning please do not travel.”
+Five people suffered minor injuries in Georgia, where up to 100 buildings were damaged, with at least 30 uninhabitable, officials said.
+Many roads, including Interstate Highway 85, were blocked by debris.

-Two tigers “briefly escaped” early Sunday from their enclosures at Wild Animal Safari in Pine Mountain, Georgia, after the park sustained extensive tornado damage, the park announced on its Facebook page.
-“THE TIGERS ARE SAFE!,” the park added.
+Two tigers briefly escaped early Sunday from their enclosures at Wild Animal Safari in Pine Mountain, Georgia, after the park sustained extensive tornado damage, the park said on Facebook.
 “Both have now been found, tranquilized, and safely returned to a secure enclosure.”
-It added that none of its employees or animals were hurt.
+None of its employees or animals were hurt, the park said.

 Following Biden’s declaration, federal funding can be used for recovery efforts in Mississippi’s Carroll, Humphreys, Monroe and Sharkey counties, including temporary housing, home repairs, loans covering uninsured property losses and other individual and business programs, the White House said in a statement.